torvalds/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa2/overview.rst

 For ARM-based SoC this is the same as the stream ID.

-DPAA2 Linux Drivers Overview
+DPAA2 GNU/Linux Drivers Overview
 ============================

-This section provides an overview of the Linux kernel drivers for DPAA2-- 1) the bus driver and associated "DPAA2 infrastructure" drivers and 2) functional object drivers (such as Ethernet).
+This section provides an overview of the GNU/Linux kernel drivers for DPAA2-- 1) the bus driver and associated "DPAA2 infrastructure" drivers and 2) functional object drivers (such as Ethernet).

 As described previously, a DPRC is a container that holds the other types of DPAA2 objects.
 It is functionally similar to a plug-and-play bus controller.
-Each object in the DPRC is a Linux "device" and is bound to a driver.
+Each object in the DPRC is a GNU/Linux "device" and is bound to a driver.
-The diagram below shows the Linux drivers involved in a networking scenario and the objects bound to each driver.
+The diagram below shows the GNU/Linux drivers involved in a networking scenario and the objects bound to each driver.
 A brief description of each driver follows.